SASKATOON INDUSTRY EDUCATION COUNCIL

 Groups like the Saskatoon Industry Education Council (SIEC) — a partnership between three area school divisions, the Saskatoon Tribal Council, and the local business community — can serve as a blueprint for what that strategy could look like.
 This year alone, the SIEC has connected more than 12,000 youth and 800 teachers to innovative programming and technologies, from virtual welders to hovercraft assembly lines.
 All with only four full-time staff.

-But this is not the sole responsibility of government, either.
-Employers, too, must take command of their our own future.
+But this is not the sole responsibility of the government, either.
+Employers, too, must take command of their own future.